 Maggie has always been a highly charged bundle of energy.
 When she was little it was not uncommon to find her quite literally bouncing off the walls.
 These days Maggie is still full of exuberance and spirit but it is balanced and channeled, and she continues to be the center and superstar of every Malayaka House activity.

 Adored by the Aunties and older girls, Maggie has found her rhythm in life.
 She is graceful, smooth, and can transition effortlessly between the younger kids, older kids, Aunties, volunteers, school, work, or whatever is put in front of her.
 Maggie has always enjoyed being close to the Aunties and whatever it is they are doing, and since their work is endless she has learned how to help with the cooking, cleaning, sweeping, laundry, and taking great care of the little babies.
 Likewise our older girls enjoy Maggie’s company and include her in their dancing sessions, beading circles, outings, and secret meetings.

-This remarkable young girl has never been sick.
-She is the healthiest child at Malayaka House and has been this way from the beginning.
+She is the one of the healthiest child at Malayaka House and has been this way from the beginning.
 Since 2014 she shares a room with Shakira, Mastula and Mary.
 They all love having their own room and take perfect care of it.
-They share their small space and are happy together, playing with the rope and the elastic.
+They share their small space and are happy together.

 Maggie is a wonderful and lovely girl and we are lucky and blessed to have her under our umbrella.

 She finished Primary in 2018 with very good results and is now studying Secondary in Trinity Senior School.
 She is a very good student and behaves very good at school.

 We are very proud of you, Maggie!